-We are indebted to the reviewers of the ITP extended abstract for useful comments and suggestions, which led to the significant improvement of the presentation.
+We are indebted to the reviewers of both the conference and the journal versions of this paper for useful comments and suggestions, which led to the significant improvement of the presentation.
 We gratefully acknowledge support from:

-- Innovate UK through the Knowledge Transfer Partnership 010041 between Caritas Anchor House and Middlesex University: "The Global Noticeboard (GNB): a verified social media platform with a charitable, humanitarian purpose", - EPSRC through grants "VOWS" (EP/N019547/1) and "VRBMAS" (EP/K033921/1), - DFG through grants "MORES" (Hu 737/5-2) and "SecDed" (Ni 491/13-3) in the priority program "RS3 Reliably Secure Software Systems" (SPP 1496).
+- Innovate UK through the Knowledge Transfer Partnership 010041 between Caritas Anchor House and Middlesex University: "The Global Noticeboard (GNB): a verified social media platform with a charitable, humanitarian purpose", - EPSRC through grants "VOWS" (EP/N019547/1) and "VRBMAS" (EP/K033921/1), - DFG through grants "MORES" (Hu 737/5-2) and "SecDed" (Ni 491/13-3) in the priority program "RS3 - Reliably Secure Software Systems" (SPP 1496).